WakiMak/trentent.github.io-forked/_posts/2014-08-14-appv-5-minimum-mounted-file-size-is-64kb-size-of-packages-is-misrepresented-on-2008r2windows-7.md

   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-G0EYFS0AeVY/U-0TxiZaaMI/AAAAAAAAAeI/o1U8v40vv5Q/s1600/D-Drive-Properties.png"><img src="http://1.bp.blogspot.com/-G0EYFS0AeVY/U-0TxiZaaMI/AAAAAAAAAeI/o1U8v40vv5Q/s1600/D-Drive-Properties.png" width="320" height="205" border="0" /></a>
 </div>

-1.71GB on the AppVData folder, but <u>2.25GB</u> used space on disk. Â A discrepancy of ~400MB. Â With 10 packages that could be 4GB of wasted space across 60 Citrix servers it adds up fast.
+1.71GB on the AppVData folder, but <u>2.25GB</u> used space on disk.
+A discrepancy of ~400MB.
+With 10 packages that could be 4GB of wasted space across 60 Citrix servers it adds up fast.

-So... Â Where is this missing space and why does AppVData not report it correctly? Â Well... it turns out it does report the used space correctly in Windows 8 / 2012. Â The AppVData folder for the mounted application actually shows that it's 2.2GB when mounted on a Windows 8 / 2012 box. Â Why the difference? Â It turns out that when Appv 5 mounts applications it is mounting them using a 64KB allocation size. Â In Windows 8 / 2012 when you get properties on a file in the mounted package it shows that it's 64KB used on disk. Â On Windows 2008 / 7 it shows the file size used on disk, then it goes to the allocation size:
+So...
+Where is this missing space and why does AppVData not report it correctly?
+Well... it turns out it does report the used space correctly in Windows 8 / 2012.
+The AppVData folder for the mounted application actually shows that it's 2.2GB when mounted on a Windows 8 / 2012 box.
+Why the difference?
+It turns out that when Appv 5 mounts applications it is mounting them using a 64KB allocation size.
+In Windows 8 / 2012 when you get properties on a file in the mounted package it shows that it's 64KB used on disk.
+On Windows 2008 / 7 it shows the file size used on disk, then it goes to the allocation size:

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>